luvnft/hackathon-shorts/index.markdown

 1) Choose a LEGO® BrickHeadz™ kit.

-> <small>LEGO, the LEGO logo and the Minifigure are trademarks of the LEGO Group.
+> <small>LEGO, the LEGO logo and the Minifigure are trademarks of the LEGO Group.</small>

 > LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site.</small>